RichTeaMan/eatsy/readme.md

 ## Getting started

 The live version of the service is deployed using the dockerfile in the project root.
-However, there are two options to deploy your own instance:
+However, there are two other options to deploy your own instance:

 ### Option 1) Deploying with docker-compose using the built Dockerhub image